emonhossainraihan/Notes/react-redux.related.md

 ## Reducer
 A reducer is a function that determines changes to an application’s state.
 It uses the action it receives to determine this change.
 The reducer is a pure function that takes the previous state and an action, and returns the next state.
+Update data immutably(don't modify inputs)
 ```js
 const contactReducer = (state = initialState, action) => {
   // Do something